LoginRadius/engineering-portal/content/blog/vim-getting-started/index.md

  #### Cool, how do I get started?
  Well, there is a learning curve, but it's worth it.
 Although this steep curve is exaggerated in the online world and the **quitting vim joke** is getting very old ( It's:q btw ).

  Install Vim `sudo apt-get vim or pacman -S vim` for Linux user and type `vim <filename>` in your terminal.
 Press `i` to go to insert mode.
 Type some gibberish.
-Press `:wq` to save and quit . `:q!` to save without quitting.
+Press `:wq` to save and quit . `:q!` to quit without saving.

  First of all, don't get disheartened when you see VIM for the first time, it's known to make a **horrible first impression.** We'll learn to customize it later in the blog.